 You don’t see many people driving around in a horse and buggy anymore, because technological advances usually render old-fashioned contraptions obsolete.

 Once Henry Ford and his compatriots led the way into the world of 20th century transportation, people wanted cars, not horse-drawn carriages.

 The Safety Razor – A Short History & Introduction

 The safety razor was first patented in 1880 and quickly became the tool that all men (at least, those who weren’t brave enough to stick with a straight razor) shaved with.
 Some 50 years later the electric razor was introduced to great fanfare, and remains extremely popular.
 Yet safety razors are still very much with us, as the shaving implement of choice for hundreds of millions of men.

 Some choose safety razors for their convenience (with no cords or batteries, they can be taken and used anywhere) or their price (many lesser models are inexpensive and use replaceable blades which cost well under a dollar).
 But the number-one attraction for most men is the superior, close, safe shave that the best safety razors can deliver.

-Factors to Consider When Buying a Safety Razor
+Factors to Consider When Buying The Best Safety Razor For You